 - Use of other medications and supplements being taken to address medical issues

-- Existence of other medical disorders and their symptoms
+- Existence of other medical disorders and symptoms

 - Functionality of the liver and kidneys

-- Whether not the patient adheres to the medication dosage and schedule
+- Whether or not the patient adheres to the medication dosage and schedule

 Can you die from a mental health issue?

-What is the history of treating mental illness?
+What is the history of treating mental health disorders?

-- 400 BC: Hippocrates identifies mental health issues as diseases that can be treated physiologically as opposed to an indication that the person had angered the gods or was possessed by demons.
+- 400 BC: Hippocrates identifies mental health issues as diseases that can be treated physiologically.
+This view challenged previous beliefs that the person had angered the gods or was possessed by demons.

-- Middle Ages: Muslim Arabs built asylums for mentally ill people and continue to approach the disorders somewhat scientifically.
+- Middle Ages: Muslim Arabs built asylums for people with mental health issues and began to approach mental health with scientific explanations.

-- 407: Facilities are likely designated for the treatment of the mentally ill in Spain.
+- 407: Facilities were likely designated for the treatment of mental health in Spain.

-- 1600s: Mental health patients are frequently housed with criminals and disabled people and often abused and treated poorly.
+- 1600s: Mental health patients are frequently housed with criminals and people with disabilities.
+They were often abused and treated poorly.

 - Late 1700s: Reforms in the treatment of mental health patients begin in some parts of Europe.

-- 1840s: Dorothea Dix works to reveal the treatment conditions and poor housing for mentally ill people and to establish 32 state hospitals solely for the treatment of people significantly impaired by mental health disorders.
+- 1840s: Dorothea Dix works to reveal the treatment conditions and poor housing for mentally ill people.
+Her work led to the establishment of state hospitals specifically for people with mental health disorders.

-- 1946: The National Mental Health Act is signed by President Harry Truman and creates the National Institute of Mental Health (NIMH) to research the brain and behavior with the goal of reducing the rate of mental health disorders.
+- 1946: The National Mental Health Act is signed by President Harry Truman.
+It created the National Institute of Mental Health (NIMH).

 - 1949: Lithium is used to treat psychosis.
 NIMH officially opens its doors.